 HTTP or Hypertext Transfer Protocol is simply the method of transferring data over a network.
 Often, it comes through in two types: requests and responses.
 All users want and expect the websites they enter to be secure and to protect their online privacy.

-HTTPS is the secure version of HTTP.
+HTTPS is the secure version of Hypertext Transfer Protocol.
 Implementing HTTPS or Hypertext Transfer Protocol Secure is one way to ensure the security of your website.
 This online communication protocol protects the data exchanged between a user’s computer and your website.
 As long as you have HTTPS, your website is secure — no matter what type of content you have on it.

-Learn more about this secure HTTP version and how it works by visiting the YouTube link below:
+Learn more about this secure Hypertext Transfer Protocol version and how it works by watching the video by John Mueller:

 Feel free to check out this guide to learn all about securing your website and the optimal rule of thumb when implementing HTTPS.